 Big game hunting for mule deer, wild turkey, pronghorn, and bighorn sheep occurs each year in Arizona.
-The hunts are administered by the Arizona Game and Fish Department and cooperatively occur on Bureau of Land Management (BLM) administered public lands.
+The hunts are administered by the Arizona Game and Fish Department and cooperatively occur on BLM-administered public lands.

 No gas or other services are available in the hunting areas, nor is drinking water provided.
 Animal densities are generally low.
 Weather conditions can change quickly and vary widely.
 Be prepared for a rugged hunt that should provide memories for a lifetime.

 Check on specific hunting season dates and permit requirements with the Arizona Game and Fish Department.
 They publish an annual guide to hunting regulations in Arizona that lists all the season dates.

 There is no such thing as a bad day of fishing.

 Fishing is one of the many ways to experience Arizona’s public lands managed by the BLM.

 Whether you prefer fishing on a river, from a boat, or just casting from the shoreline, the BLM offers every enthusiast an opportunity to fish at a number of different recreation sites throughout Arizona.
 With a valid Arizona fishing license, everyone can enjoy a day of fishing for popular species of fish, such as large and small-mouth bass, crappie, sunfish, catfish, and trout.
 Those seeking an even further adventure can try their skill in catching a few of Arizona’s unique species, such as the desert sucker and northern pike.
 BLM fishing sites range in setting and many are located near major metropolitan areas.